 The Balto-Slavic Languages

-Perhaps the latest IE-language, which was attested, are the Balto-Slavic languages, only really becoming tangible in the second millennium AD.
-Many linguists today divide the family in a distinct Baltic and Slavic branch, it is mostly agreed upon, however, that these two subfamilies share a common history before splitting up.
+Perhaps the latest IE-language, which was attested, are the Balto-Slavic languages, only really becoming tangible in the early and mid second millennium AD.
+Many linguists today divide the family in a distinct Baltic and Slavic branch.
+It is mostly agreed upon, however, that these two subfamilies share a common history before splitting up.
 From relatively modest beginnings the Balto-Slavic languages now cover almost all of Eastern Europe, stretching all the way from Central Europe to the Pacific, arguably the most widely spoken Indo-European language in terms of ground covered.

 By now the reader may have concluded that the spread of these languages across the globe had something to do with European Colonization.
 And whilst this is certainly true for the last 500 years, since the discovery of the Americas by Christopher Columbus, the initial spread of Proto-Indo-European dialects, the ancestral language to all Indo-European languages, across Eurasia, precedes this by several millennia and probably began in the Pontic-Caspian steppes north of the Black and Caspian Seas and the Caucasus mountains.
 This area is now considered to be the Indo-European homeland by most scholars.